Maurice Richard: All-time scoring leader

 A bloodied Richard shakes hands with Boston's goaltender Jim Henry after the Canadiens' 1952 Stanley Cup semi-finals win.

 Richard missed over 20 games of the 1951–52 season due to injury, but overcame another ailment in the playoffs.
 In the seventh and deciding game of the semi-final against Boston, Richard was checked by Leo Labine and briefly knocked unconscious after he fell and struck his head on Bill Quackenbush's knee.
 Though dazed, Richard returned to the game late in the third period after a large cut above his eye was stitched up.
 Canadiens coach Dick Irvin sent Richard back onto the ice in the final minutes of the contest, despite knowing Richard had suffered a concussion.
-Richard scored the winning goal in a 2–1 victory that sent Montreal to the 1952 Stanley Cup Finals.
+Richard scored the winning goal in a 2–1 victory that sent Montreal to the 1952 Stanley Cup Final.
 Following the game, a bloodied and still disoriented Richard was photographed shaking the hand of Boston goaltender Jim Henry, who was also showing symptoms of injuries from the series and who appeared to be bowing to Richard following the Montreal player's "unconscious goal".
 The photograph by Roger St. Jean is among the most famous images of Richard and one of the most iconic images in the league's history.
 In the final, Montreal lost to Detroit in four straight games.

 The 1952–53 season began with Richard in close pursuit of Nels Stewart's all-time NHL record of 324 goals.
 Richard tied the record in Toronto on October 29, 1952, by scoring two goals against the Maple Leafs; his achievement earned a rousing ovation from Montreal's rival fans.
 He failed to score in his following three games as frenzied fans followed each contest in anticipation of the record-breaking marker.
 In his fourth try, a November 8 game against Chicago, Richard scored his 325th goal at the 10:01 mark of the second period.
 According to the Montreal Gazette, the ovation Richard received from his fans "shook the rafters" of the Montreal Forum.
 He finished the season with team-leading totals of 61 points and 28 goals – becoming the first player in NHL history to score at least 20 goals in his first ten full seasons.
-Aided by Richard's 7 goals in 12 playoff games, the Canadiens defeated Boston in the 1953 Stanley Cup Finals to capture Montreal's first Stanley Cup championship since 1946.
+Aided by Richard's 7 goals in 12 playoff games, the Canadiens defeated Boston in the 1953 Stanley Cup Final to capture Montreal's first Stanley Cup championship since 1946.

 Richard led the league in goals for the fourth time in his career with 37 in 1953–54, then for a fifth time in 1954–55 with 38 (shared with Bernie Geoffrion).
 He scored his 400th career goal on December 18, 1954, against Chicago.